puppetlabs/puppet-docs/source/puppet/5.0/environments_creating.markdown

 Configure a main manifest:

 1. Set manifest in its environment.conf file.
 As with the global default_manifest setting, you can specify a relative path (to be resolved within the environment’s directory) or an absolute path.
-2. Lock all environments to a single global manifest with the disable_per_environment_manifest setting - preventing any environment setting its own main manifest.
+2. Lock all environments to a single global manifest with the `disable_per_environment_manifest` setting - preventing any environment setting its own main manifest.

 To specify an executable script that will determine an environment’s config version:

-1. Specify a path to the script in the config_version setting in its environment.conf file.
-Puppet will run this script when compiling a catalog for a node in the environment, and use its output as the config version (if you specify a value here, the global config_version setting from puppet.conf will not be used by an environment).
+1. Specify a path to the script in the `config_version` setting in its environment.conf file.
+Puppet runs this script when compiling a catalog for a node in the environment, and use its output as the config version (if you specify a value here, the global `config_version` setting from puppet.conf will not be used by an environment).

 > Note: If you’re using a system binary like git rev-parse, make sure to specify the absolute path to it.
-If config_version is set to a relative path, Puppet will look for the binary in the environment, not in the system’s PATH.
+If `config_version` is set to a relative path, Puppet will look for the binary in the environment, not in the system’s PATH.

 Related topics: [Deploying environments with r10k][environments_r10k], [Code Manager control repositories] [environment_code_repository], [disable_per_environment_manifest] [disable_per_environment_manifest].